 Let’s take a minute and look at the three possibilities: no social media agency, social media agency consulting, and full social media agency services including social media management.

 That person has no other job functions besides social media.
-They can really give it the attention it needs.
-They write blogs daily, they interact on all the sites you feel are important, and you pay them a solid salary.
+They can give it the attention it needs.
+They write blogs daily, they interact on all the sites you feel are essential, and you pay them a fixed salary.

-With no social agency this person is likely to make mistakes.
+With no social agency, this person is likely to make mistakes.
 The social advocate would not be able to reach out to the agency for questions.
-There is a good chance errors will occur.
+There is a good chance error will occur.
 Social growth will be slow.
 They may not be able to run social media campaigns, as they will not know the legalities or the right applications to use, and your social communities will never reach their full potential.
-Furthermore, editorial may suffer and blogs may not be optimized properly.
+Furthermore, editorial may suffer, and blogs may not be appropriately optimized.
 The worst part about this model is that the members of your community, your customers, will notice.

-If an in-house social media marketer has the ability to contact an agency for assistance, there is a much better chance your social media will shine.
-Here is why…
+If an in-house social media marketer can contact an agency for assistance, there is a much better chance your social media will shine.
+Here is why.

-First, imagine the situation from the perspective of the lone social media marketer… You are hired to do social media for a company.
+First, imagine the situation from the perspective of the lone social media marketer.
+You are hired to do social media for a company.
 You know a little about Facebook and Twitter.
-Not really anything about YouTube or LinkedIn.
+Not anything about YouTube or LinkedIn.
 You are the only person who does social media at the company.
-You figure, heck, I have a job I will just fake it until I make it.
+You figure, heck, I have a job I will fake it until I make it.

 We are seeing more and more companies move to an agency social media management or consulting model.
-Companies see the value in social, but they either need the guidance or management to fully execute social media effectively, it’s just not their full-time business.
+Companies see the value in social, but they either need the guidance or supervision to execute social media effectively fully, it’s just not their full-time business.
 The biggest issue we see is that companies do not use social media correctly to support their SEO.
 We also see companies blogging furiously and working hard on social, but not getting anything out of it.
-There are so many subtleties to this process, it is critical to have support when you need it.
+There are so many subtleties to this process; it is critical to have support when you need it.